mappingvermont/gfw-annual-loss-processing/1b_Vector-to-TSV/README.md

 How do we QC this stuff?
 Definitely lots of moving parts here.
 First, visual comparison of source data to TSV in QGIS.

+Copy the output tsvs to your local computer.
+Open the command prompty in gfw-annual-loss-processing\1b_Vector-to-TSV\utilities Enter the Python shell and import the file decode_tsv.py: `import decode_tsv` Convert the tsv into a vrt: `decode_tsv.build_vrt(r"C:\GIS\GFW_Climate_updates\bbm__10S_040W.tsv", r"C:\GIS\GFW_Climate_updates\bbm__10S_040W.vrt")`
+Exit the Python shell and in the Windows command line convert the vrt into a GeoJSON (or shapefile would work, too): `ogr2ogr -f GeoJSON out.geojson C:\GIS\GFW_Climate_updates\bbm__10S_040W.vrt data`
+Open QGIS and load the GeoJSON tile.
+Compare with the the 10x10 grid, GADM boundary, and non-administrative boundary that were used to make it.

 Second, calculate percent difference of the loss/extent/gain values from this process as compared to other analysis methods.
 Output from this process is currently stored in the [country pages table](https://production-api.globalforestwatch.org/v1/dataset/499682b1-3174-493f-ba1a-368b4636708e).
 To QC, we'll pass geometries to the GFW API umd-loss-gain endpoint, and then compare the results to what's stored in the table.
 If necessary, an option using the python rasterstats package is included as well.

 `python qc-output.py -n 100 -g 10 -s s3://gfw2-data/alerts-tsv/tsv-boundaries-tiled/ -o 499682b1-3174-493f-ba1a-368b4636708e`